k-brac/CUTI/README.md

 CUTI stands for C++ Unit Test Integrated

 ## What?
-CUTI is a wrapper on top of the CPPUNIT testing framework allowing you to integrate your C++ unit tests in your favorite IDE like Microsoft Visual Studio and XCode.
+CUTI allows you to easily integrate your C++ unit tests into Visual Studio and Xcode.
+It is also possible to use cppunit's macros and test runner through compatibility configuration.

-## How?
-CUTI uses CMake to setup its include and library path.

-### Visual Studio
-CUTI overrides CPPUNIT macros, and adds a few, to use Visual Studio's cppunit test framework instead of CPPUNIT.

-### XCode
-CUTI uses the CPPUNIT test framework with a special test runner to dynamically register your test in XCode.

-### Others
-CUTI uses CPPUNIT framework as backend.

 ## Why?
 * You can run your tests from within your IDE